 Side: Ingredients: What are your similarities and differences to this person.
 What would you change if you were in their shoes?

-The writing activities are sold separately AND as a bundle.
+The writing activities are sold separately AND some are sold as a bundle.